input-output-hk/partner-chains/docs/intro.md

 running cardano-node.

-:warning: Please note that your cardano-node instance needs to be fully synchronized before you can start to crate a Partner Chain setup.
+:warning: Please note that your cardano-node instance needs to be fully synchronized before you can start to create a partner chain setup.
 The synchronization time depends on the network conditions and hardware characteristics but below are some approximations:

 | network  | approximated sync time |